 A change control template is a document that walks you through each step of the change control process to make sure that you don’t miss any of the requirements.

-The template is designed to give you an easy, fool-proof way of assessing the need for change, figuring out who will be affected by it, and who needs to give their approval for the change.
+The template is designed to give change managers an easy, fool-proof way of managing change.
+This entails assessing the need for change, figuring out who will be affected by it, and who needs to give their approval for the change.
+Once you identify key persons involved, you’ll need to fill out our and send it over to get their signatures.
 Without these clearly defined steps, you risk making changes that affected the entire project and risk things falling behind.

 How to create a change control plan

 Before you can create a change control template, you need a process for changing the project plan.
 Among other things, a change control process helps you define the different stages in your template, lets you know who on the project team needs to be involved, and highlights any areas where you may need help in the future.

 The more clearly defined the particulars of your change control plan are, the easier it becomes to create the necessary project management templates for your business.

 Start by defining change for a specific project at hand.
 Obviously, modifying a headline on a new website isn't likely going to trigger the change control process, so you need to figure out what does.
 Small changes like that headline, are likely fine.
 But what’s the threshold that needs to be crossed for something to need a change control plan.
 Added pages to that new site?
 Maybe you’re building software and the client wants to add new features?
 What counts as change is going to be different not only from business to business, but also from project to project.
 But you need some way to establish a baseline for change.
 If you’re stuck, ask the people in your business who manage your projects.
 They’ll be able to tell you exactly what’s slowing things down and what changes need to be included in the plan.
 It can help to come up with a change request form during this step, as well so you have a way to initiate the change management process.

 Once you know what a change is, it’s time to identify all the key stakeholders.
 Since approval is needed for all changes (according to change control plans), the sooner you identify the approvers, the better.